wb14123/blog/jekyll/_posts/2016-11-28-Config-Development-Environment-on-Windows.markdown

 Package Manager
 ------------

 The most missed thing while I'm using Windows is Linux's package manager.
 You can search, install, update and manage software very easily with it.
-There is also HomeBrew under Mac OS X and I'd like something like that under Windows.
-So I've found [apt-cyg](https://github.com/transcode-open/apt-cyg) which can manage packages in Cygwin.
+There is also HomeBrew under Mac OS X so I'd like something like that under Windows.
+I searched on Google and found [apt-cyg](https://github.com/transcode-open/apt-cyg) which can manage packages in Cygwin.
 You can follow the steps on its homepage to install it.
 After install it, you can install wget with it so that it will stop print warning messages.

 I've installed tmux, zsh, Git and vim with it.
 And config them with my [config files](https://github.com/wb14123/dotfiles).
 I only need to change the tmux start up config: